Google Ads Sitelinks: How to Use Google Ads Sitelinks Extensions

 The benefits of sitelinks are pretty obvious: you’re able to direct people to a greater number of pages on your site from within the same ad, without paying a premium.
 Using sitelinks can also help improve click-through rate (and subsequently Quality Score) and allow you to create a different experience for searchers.

-How Do I Use Sitelinks in My AdWords Account?
+How Do I Use Sitelinks in My Google Ads Account?

 Next you’ll be presented with an option to either create a new sitelink extension, or use existing sitelinks from other areas of your account (called shared extensions):